YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 Normalized Viewport Rectangle is specifically for defining a certain portion of the screen that the current camera view will be drawn upon.
 ![](./viewport_rectangle.png)

+#### Create a two-player split screen effect
+By using Normalized Viewport Rectangle. \
+After you have created your two cameras, change both camera’s H values to be 0.5 then set player one’s Y value to 0.5, and player two’s Y value to 0.
+This will make player one’s camera display from halfway up the screen to the top, and player two’s camera start at the bottom and stop halfway up the screen.